(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

-Find the best room rates for The Palazzo here at Vegas.com
+Compare the best room rates for The Palazzo here at TripAdvisor

 The Venetian – Room Types

-With a total of nine options to choose from, the Venetian is guaranteed to have the perfect room for every guest.
+With a total of nine room types to choose from, the Venetian hotel is guaranteed to have the perfect room for every guest.
 You can choose from:

-- The Luxury Suite aka King Suite: At 650 sq. ft., this option includes 1 Grand King bed and still manages a separated living room and an oversized bath.
+- The Luxury Suite aka King Suite: At 650 square feet (sq. ft.), this standard room includes 1 Grand King bed and still manages a separated living room and an oversized bath.
 Ability to request a room with a Strip view.